vercre/vc/docs/src/security/disclosure-policy.md

 a manner as possible; however, it’s important that we follow the release process above to ensure that the disclosure is handled in a consistent manner.

-Project maintainers are encouraged to write a post-mortem for the Vercre blog, detailing the vulnerability and steps being taken to identify and prevent similar vulnerabilities in the future.
+Project maintainers are encouraged to write a post-mortem for the Credibil blog, detailing the vulnerability and steps being taken to identify and prevent similar vulnerabilities in the future.